Compound interest calculator

 3. Put all this to the power of the number of months your savings will be put away

-4. Multiply it all by the principal, or the current balance of your account
+4. Multiply it all by the 'principal', which is the current balance of your account

 5. You’ll have the new balance of your account

 A little confused?
-Maybe an example would clear things up: If you took $10,000 at 3% p.a. as above, and put it away for the same two years, but with interest compounding monthly, you’d calculate the interest like this:
+Let's go back to our example: If you took $10,000 at 3% p.a., and put it away for the same two years, but with interest compounding monthly, you’d calculate the interest like this:

 And if you look at the example above, you can see that by compounding monthly, you’ve made an extra $8.57.